Housing Law - Foreclosure

 I received a notice for Termination With Cause.
 What is this?

 A landlord who wants a tenant to move out of a rental unit before a tenant’s lease or rental agreement has ended must file an eviction lawsuit against the tenant and the landlord must have legal cause.
 Legal cause is the basis of the eviction lawsuit, and if the landlord does not have legal cause to evict the tenant, then the landlord will most likely lose the eviction.
 South Dakota law defines legal cause as failure to pay rent and violation of the lease or rental agreement.
-The first step in evicting the tenant for one of these reasons is for the landlord to terminate the tenancy, and in some instances, the landlord will to give the tenant written notice.
+The first step in evicting the tenant for one of these reasons is for the landlord to end the tenancy, and in some instances, the landlord will to give the tenant written notice.

 I received a Three-Day Notice to Quit.
 Now What do I do?